shogo82148/actions-github-app-token/README.md

 ### Install the GitHub App

-Create a new your own GitHub App, or install [My Sample App](https://github.com/apps/shogo82148-slim).
+Create a new your own GitHub App, or install [My Demonstration App](https://github.com/apps/shogo82148-slim).

 ### Deploy the GitHub Token Vending API